-Ipsos Limited has contracted Lucidity Limited as their data hosting provider in New Zealand.
-Lucidity's IaaS services are delivered from Datacom NZ's Kapua datacentre so that all data remains in New Zealand.
-Regular security and vulnerability testing are required.
+Ipsos Limited has contracted Lucidity Limited as its data hosting provider in New Zealand.
+Lucidity's IaaS services are delivered from Datacom NZ's Kapua data centre so that all data remains in New Zealand.
+Regular security and vulnerability testing is required.

-The Privacy and Security requirements schedule and Cloud Risk Assessment are available on request.
+The privacy and security requirements schedule and cloud risk assessment are available on request.

-Access to information
+3.6 Access to information

-The sector (general practices, PHOs, DHBs and national users) access survey results through a secure online reporting portal.
-All system users have unique logins and database server access is separated and restricted to authorised staff.
+The sector (general practices, PHOs, DHBs and national users) accesses survey results through a secure online reporting portal.
+All system users have unique logins, and database server access is separated and restricted to authorised staff.

 The system's online reporting portal has been tailored to set appropriate user access rights.
-The following levels of data access have been agreed by the Patient Experience of Care Governance Group.
-Additional users, including those provided with a survey data extract for research purposes, will be assigned access rights that comply with the following data access matrixes.
+The data access matrices (Table 2 and Table 3) set out the levels of data access that have been agreed by the Patient Experience of Care Governance Group.
+Additional users, including those provided with a survey data extract for research purposes, will be assigned access rights that comply with the data access matrices.

-Online reports
+3.7 Online reports